-John Day Dam1
+John Day Dam3

+1.1.
 Spill.
 Spill for fish passage will be provided during the spring and summer outmigration seasons in accordance with spill specifications in Appendix E and as coordinated through TMT.
 Alternative spill patterns to control dissolved gas levels or change fish passage conditions will be coordinated through the FPOM.
 Planning dates for spill are from April 10 through August 31 for spring and summer migrants as required in the UPA.
-Between May 15 and June 20 (planning dates), spill will occur from 1900 to 0600 hours (11 hours total).
-Before that time period, spill will be for 12 hours nightly, from 1800 to 0600 hours.
-From April 10 to June 20 (planning dates), spill discharges will be 60% of instantaneous project flow at project flows up to 300,000 cfs.
+Prototype top spillway weirs (TSW) will be evaluated in 2008 to provide information for design of a permanent surface flow outlet system at John Day Dam.
+The evaluation will compare the performance of two TSWs operating with two different training spill levels.
+Special spill patterns and treatments for this test are currently under development and are expected to be completed by the end of February.
+These spill patterns and the TSW test schedule will be coordinated through FPOM, FFDRWG, and RCC upon their completion.
+The TSW test will occur between 20 April and 20 July.
+During testing, spill and operation of the TSWs will occur 24-hours per day.
+Before this test, from April 10 to approximately April 20 (planning dates), spill discharges will be 60% of instantaneous project flow at project flows up to 300,000 cfs from 1800 to 0600 hours as per the 2007 FOP.
 Above 300,000 cfs project flow, spill discharges will be 180,000 cfs (up to the hydraulic limit of the powerhouse).
-From June 21 through August 31, spill will be 30% of instantaneous project flow 24hours per day.
+Following the TSW test, from approximately July 21 through August 31, spill will be 30% of instantaneous project flow 24-hours per day.
 Spill will be provided in a manner consistent with TDG management to avoid excessive gas supersaturation conditions.